National Honor Society

 This is a semi-formal ceremony, for new members and their families, where all members are formally inducted into membership for the next school year.
 The event highlights past year(s) events and highlights the four pillars of the National Honor Society.
 This ceremony typically occurs after the current senior class graduates.

 It is expected of members that they continue to set good examples of high standards of scholarship, service, leadership, and character.
-Participation in NHS activities is also expected.
+Participation in all NHS activities is also expected.
 Relay for Life and after school tutoring are both required activities for NHS members.
-Only active members will be eligible to wear the silver honor cords at graduation ceremonies.
+Only active members who have met all the necessary requirements of NHS will be eligible to wear the honor cords and NHS stole at graduation ceremonies.

 The fact that a student belongs to NHS is noted on his permanent high school record.
 College admissions officers see NHS membership as a label of distinction.
 At commencement, NHS member's names are starred on the graduation program.
 At Central, members wear a distinctive stole over their graduation robes.

-According to our chapter constitution, incoming seniors are invited with an overall GPA of 3.5 and incoming juniors are invited with an overall GPA of 3.90.
+According to our chapter constitution, incoming seniors are invited to apply with an overall GPA of 3.5 and incoming juniors are invited to apply with an overall GPA of 3.90.
 Candidates who are selected must maintain the grade point average which was the basis of their selection, both semester and cumulative, for the remainder of their high school career.

 For the purpose of selection into NHS a student must have participated in school sponsored extra-curricular activities.
 Therefore, a student entering Central in the ninth grade who maintains his/her requisite career grade point average through the first semester of his/her junior year must have participated in at least two (2) extra-curricular activities.
 A senior who entered Central in the ninth grade must have participated in at least three (3) activities.
 These activities include varsity sports, marching band, class office, member of recognized clubs, drama, forensics, etc. The activity must be extra-curricular in nature and represent Walled Lake Cental.
-Please see the extracurricular catalog for a list of qualifying activities.
+These extra-curricular activities vary in levels due to the time commitment inolved.
 The coach or sponsor of the activity is asked to rate a candidate's personal qualities of citizenship, leadership and character as they represented Central in the activity on a five point scale.